micans/bash-utils/README.md

    #   Assignments happen proceeding from left to right
    #   := computes a value without outputting it,
    #   :: computes a value and selects it for output.

+   #  If large numbers of columns are present/needed, it can be useful to select
+   #  column names with a regular expression.
+   #
+pick 'foo\d{2}$' < data.txt

+   # As above, in a derived column select multiple input columns, then take the maximal value
+   # across, giving it the new name foomax.
+Use -h to avoid printing out a column header.
+   #
+pick foomax::'foo\d{2}$',maxall < data.txt
 ```

   Pick supports a wide range of functionality.
 Standard arithmetic, bit